 Birds kept as ‘pets’ are often so frustrated and lonely that they begin to hurt themselves.
 They pull out their own feathers, injure their skin, bob their heads, pace back and forth, peck over and over again at the cage bars, and shake or even collapse from anxiety.

-Your family should never buy a bird—or any animal—from a pet store or breeder and shouldn’t support any businesses that keep birds caged as “decorations.”
+Your family should never buy a bird—or any animal—from a pet store or breeder and shouldn’t buy any animal companion supplies from pet stores that sell birds.
+Make sure to buy treats, toys, and food for your dogs and cats from stores that don’t sell birds.
 If you or your friends already share your home with a bird, there are a few things you and your grownups can do to make sure you’re giving them the best life possible: